epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-03-herbstlustwm-modularized-perl.markdown

 Anything exported become public in caller script.
 And the rest is private to module.

-Here we export hc function variable from helper module.
+Here we export <code>hc</code> function variable from helper module.

 {% highlight perl %}
 package helper;